-- name function name - project function project (none for 'default') - tag function version tag (none for 'latest') - kind runtime type (local, job, nuclio, spark, mpijob, dask, ..) - command command/url + args (e.g.: training.py -verbose) - image container image (start with '.' for default registry) - args command line arguments (override the ones in command) - runtime runtime (job, nuclio, spark, dask ..) object/dict store runtime specific details and preferences - mode - runtime mode, "args" mode will push params into command template, example: command='mycode.py -x {xparam}' will substitute the {xparam} with the value of the xparam param
+- name function name - project function project (none for 'default') - tag function version tag (none for 'latest') - kind runtime type (local, job, nuclio, spark, mpijob, dask, ..) - command command/url + args (e.g.: training.py -verbose) - image container image (start with '.' for default registry) - args command line arguments (override the ones in command) - runtime runtime (job, nuclio, spark, dask ..) object/dict store runtime specific details and preferences - mode runtime mode: pass will run the command as is in the container (not wrapped by mlrun), the command can use params substitutions like {xparam} and will be replaced with the value of the xparam param if a command is not specified, then image entrypoint shall be used.